Skewness as a test of dark energy perturbations: Results and numerical fits

 An expansion for the skewness value around the Einstein-De-Sitter universe ($\Omega_{m}=1$ and $\Omega_{\Lambda}=0$) is often employed in the literature.
 A widely known result is provided by Bernardeau et al. (2002) \cite{Bernardeau:2001qr} where a weak dependence of the skewness on the $\Omega_{m0}$ parameter $S_{3}=34/7+6/7(\Omega^{-0.03}_{m0}-1)$ has been found for the case where $\Lambda=0$.
 The main goal of this paper is to extend this analysis by including the effects of dark energy fluctuations as a function of the matter density parameter $\Omega_{m0}$, the dark energy equation of state $w_{de}$, and its squared sound speed $c^2_{de}$.

 We begin our analysis by showing in Fig. \ref{FigSkewScaleFactor} how the skewness evolves in time for a $\Lambda$CDM cosmology with parameters $\Omega_{m0}=0.3, w_{de}=-1$ (blue line) and for the Einstein-de Sitter (EdS) model (black line).
 As expected, the non-Gaussianity increases with time reaching asymptotically a constant value for both cases.
 One can clearly see the manifestation of dark energy around redshift 1.
-We also show models with dark energy perturbations for $w_{de}=-0.8$ and $w_{de}=-1.2$.
+We also show models with dark energy perturbations for $w_{de}=-0.8$, $w_{de}=-0.9$ and $w_{de}=-1.2$.
+We extend our analysis comparing different cases of $c^{2}_{de}$ and the case without dark energy perturbations i.e., setting $\delta_{de}=0$.
+One can notice that for $c^{2}_{de}=0$ the skewness is more sensitive than the other cases to the equation of state.

-Next, we compare $S_3$ with and without dark energy perturbations.
-We solve numerically Eq. (\ref{D1eq}), Eq. (\ref{D2eq}), and Eq. (\ref{DEeq}) varying the parameters $\Omega_{m0}$ and $w_0$.
-We choose $a_{i}=1/(1 + z_{i})$, being $z_{i}\simeq 300000$ such as when $t\rightarrow 0$ we have EdS values \cite{Bernardeau:1993qu}, our initial condition and also assume $D_{1}(a_{i})\propto a$ and $D_{2}(a_{i})\propto a^{2}$.
+We solve now Eq. (\ref{D1eq}), Eq. (\ref{D2eq}), and Eq. (\ref{DEeq}) varying systematically the parameters $\Omega_{m0}$ and $w_0$.
+We choose $a_{i}=1/(1 + z_{i})$, being $z_{i}\simeq 300000$ so that when $t\rightarrow 0$ we have a EdS cosmology \cite{Bernardeau:1993qu}, and we assume as initial conditions $D_{1}(a_{i})\propto a$ and $D_{2}(a_{i})\propto a^{2}$.
 We show in Fig. \ref{FigSkewness} today's skewness value $S_3$ as a function of $\Omega_{m0}$ for various values of $w_{de}$ and $c^{2}_{de}$.
-On the left plot of Fig.\ref{FigSkewness} we notice that for the quintessence cases ($w_{de}=-0.9$ in the figure) the inclusion of dark energy perturbations has a relatively large impact.
-We find that dark energy perturbations always lower the skewness with respect to $\delta_{de}=0$.
-As for phantom cases ($w_{de}=-1.2$ in plot), we find almost no change.
-This seems to indicate that the skewness can be a much better tool to test quintessence models than for models in the phantom regime.
-Also the speed of sound for the dark energy fluid affects the skewness in different ways depending on whether dark energy is phantom \cite{Caldwell:1999ew} or quintessence \cite{Benabed:2001dm} as also shown in Fig. \ref{FigSkewness}.
-Overall, we see that the typical change in $S_3$ from model to model is of the order of 1 or 2\%.
+On the left plot of Fig.\ref{FigSkewness} we notice again that for $c^{2}_{de}=0$ the skewness depends more sensitively on the cosmological parameters.
+In fact, we see that dark energy with $c^{2}_{de}=0$ increases (for phantom cases \cite{Caldwell:1999ew}) or decreases (for quintessence \cite{Benabed:2001dm}) today's skewness value.
+This indicates that the skewness can be a useful tool to test models with a vanishing sound speed $c^{2}_{de}=0$.
+Overall, however, we see that the typical change in $S_3$ from model to model is small, at most 1\%.

 In order to provide an expression for $S_3$ as a function of the cosmological parameters, we have performed phenomenological fits to the numerical results.
 To assess the quality of the fits, we adopt two measures, the maximum relative deviation (MRD) and the average standard relative deviation (ASRD), defined respectively as the following percentages